This section answers a number of frequently-asked questions (FAQs) about:

 The amount involved is usually modest - up to £300.
 Exceptionally, we may award more than £1,000, if we believe that the business has handled the complaint particularly poorly, causing the consumer clear hardship and aggravation.

-Our technical note on compensation for distress, inconvenience or other non-financial loss looks in detail at the criteria we take into account in making an award for distress and/or inconvenience.
+Our technical note on non-financial loss - compensation for trouble and upset looks in detail at the criteria we take into account in making an award for distress and/or inconvenience.